tmobile/magentaA11y/_checklist-web/hint-help-error.md

 - May have `role="alert"` if serving as an input error message

 ### Group
-- Use `aria-describedby="hint-id` to associate an input with a hint.
+- Use `aria-describedby="hint-id"` to associate an input with a hint.

 ### Focus
 - Hints should not receive focus